fpit(4) - Linux man page

 Supported Hardware

-Under Linux the Fujitsus serial port is not, by default, detected.
-Therefore the following must be added to one of your start-up scripts.
-(Either one of the X scripts, or to rc.local or similar).
+Under Linux the Fujitsu's serial port is not, by default, detected.
+Therefore the port must be configured manually as described in the accompanying readme.txt file.

 - setserial /dev/ttyS3 autoconfig